BenBraniff/benbraniff.github.io/README.md

 # personal_website
-this is supposed to be a github repo turned into a website
+This is supposed to be a github repo turned into a website

+npm init react-app my-app1 --template typescript --force